Online self-harm content to be made illegal five years after death of Molly Russell

 Following the coroner’s report, Molly’s father Ian Russell called on social media companies to “think long and hard about whether their platforms are suitable for young people at all”.

-He added that action was needed to “curb the algorithmic amplification of destructive and extremely dangerous content or fail to remove it swiftly.”
+He added that action was needed to “curb the algorithmic amplification of destructive and extremely dangerous content or fail to remove it swiftly”.

-In December, the Online Safety Bill is due to return to Parliament.
-The self-harm measure would be included in amendments to the Bill, but DCMS could not say when they would be tabled.
+In December, the Online Safety Bill is due to return to parliament.
+The self-harm measure would be included in amendments to the bill, but DCMS could not say when they would be tabled.

 With the introduction of the updates around encouraging self-harm, social media platforms will be required to remove such content, and any person found to have sent such communications will face prosecution.